geikha/hyper-hydra/doc/hydra-pixels.md

 }
 ```

-Now you can use `pixel` and use it in your Hydra code.
+Now you can use `pixel` in your Hydra code.

 ### Warning